g-leech/argmin-gravitas/_posts/2020-2-22-starting-strength.markdown

 			</ol>
 			I always try to do (3) but surely often fail.</i> <br><br><br>
 <!--  -->
-		I've followed <a href="https://stronglifts.com/" rel="nofollow">Rippetoe's programme</a> inconsistently for 4 months and still got good returns - worth it for mental health alone.
+		I've followed <a href="https://stronglifts.com/">Rippetoe's programme</a> inconsistently for 4 months and still got good returns - worth it for mental health alone.
 I know sophomore biology and physics, and nothing he says here contradicts any of it.
 	</div>
 </div>
 {%	include comments.html	%}